malthuswaswrong/Wurkset/README.md

 Wurkset lets you define a unit of work with a POCO.
 You can easily create and save worksets to a filesystem.
 You can enumerate over the full collection and filter with traditional Linq.

-Filesystem storage has the advantage of being large and cheap.
-This comes at the tradeoff of speed.

 # Example Code
 The unit tests are a great way to explore the capabilities of the library, but here are a few common tasks.
 ## Instantiate a repository